sYanXO/Pawnhub/README.md

-## Chess game with a shady front-end.
+## Chess game backend using Websockets